A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Generalized Law of Likelihood

-Suppose data are observed under a parametric model with parameter $\theta\in\Theta$.
-Let $L(\theta)$ be the likelihood for $\theta$ based on the observed data, and let $\theta_1$ and $\theta_2$ be distinct values in $\Theta$.
-According to the law of likelihood \citep{h65}, the observed data provide statistical evidence supporting the hypothesis $\theta=\theta_1$ over the hypothesis $\theta=\theta_2$ if $L(\theta_1)>L(\theta_2)$, and the likelihood ratio (LR), $L(\theta_1)/L(\theta_2)$, measures the strength of that evidence.
-From a Bayesian perspective, the LR can be interpreted as an invariant Bayes factor for an arbitrary prior distribution of $\theta$.
-A forceful argument for the law of likelihood is given by \citet{r97}, who also suggests benchmarks for describing the strength of evidence.
-According to \citet{r97}, the evidence is considered strong if $\text{LR}\ge 32$, moderate if $8\le\text{LR}<32$, and weak if $1<\text{LR}<8$.
-It is worth noting that LR measures statistical evidence in a continuous manner, and the benchmarks are merely to facilitate communication.
+Suppose data are observed under a parametric model with parameter vector $\bmtheta\in\Theta$.
+Let $L(\bmtheta)$ be the likelihood for $\bmtheta$ based on the observed data, and let $\bmtheta_1$ and $\bmtheta_2$ be distinct values in $\Theta$.
+According to the law of likelihood \citep{h65}, the observed data provide statistical evidence supporting the hypothesis $\bmtheta=\bmtheta_1$ over the hypothesis $\bmtheta=\bmtheta_2$ if $L(\bmtheta_1)>L(\bmtheta_2)$, and the likelihood ratio, $L(\bmtheta_1)/L(\bmtheta_2)$, measures the strength of that evidence.
+From a Bayesian perspective, the likelihood ratio can be interpreted as an invariant Bayes factor for an arbitrary prior distribution of $\bmtheta$.
+A forceful argument for the law of likelihood is given by Royall \citep{r97}, who also suggests benchmarks for describing the strength of evidence (32 for strong evidence; 8 for moderate evidence).
+It is worth noting that the likelihood ratio measures statistical evidence in a continuous manner, and the benchmarks are merely to facilitate communication.